Condition

 5 minutes of each training session

 Stand on your left leg.
-If necessary, support your left hand against the wall.
-Bend your right knee and grasp the big toe side of your front foot with your right hand so that the ankle is stretched and turned slightly outwards, and so that the heel comes towards the buttocks and the inside of the shin is increasingly stretched.
+If necessary, use your left hand to support yourself against the wall.
+Bend your right knee and wrap your right hand around the big toe side of your forefoot, so that the ankle is stretched and turned slightly outwards, bringing your heel towards your buttock and creating a gradual stretch along the inside of your shin.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.

 Coordination